-With respect to all of these questions, the discussion will aim not only to identify possible obligations but also to identify good practices related to using a human rights approach to address climate change.
+With respect to all of these questions, the discussion will aim not only to identify possible obligations but also to identify good practices related to using a human rights approach to address climate change?
+Further instructions on how the Independent Expert has defined good practices will be circulated prior to the consultation.